sseamonds/stock_data_tracker/README.md

     - daily pull of individual metrics for each stock
     - write to central store
     - recheck/trigger alerts
-- Dashboard or api lookup for current snapshot view of stock calcs (current discount, pe, relation to 50/200 day avg and other indicators, etc)
+- Dashboard or api lookup for current snapshot view of stock calcs for a symbol:
+  - current discount, pe, relation to 50/200 day avg and other indicators, etc
 - Observations by the hour/minute
-  - stream in, check alerts
+  - stream in, recheck alerts
 - Containerize and automate with AWS batch, if load increases or maybe just for learning's sake
 - DuckDB, Pyspark, ??? for silver -> gold transform if pandas can't handle the load
 - LSTM predictive model